OsmoTRX build verification job for arm

 qemu-debootstrap --foreign --include="linux-image-armmp-lpae,libusb-dev,fakeroot" --arch=armhf stretch qemu-img/ http://ftp.de.debian.org/debian/ # requires sudo test -f qemu-img/usr/bin/qemu-arm-static || cp "`which qemu-arm-static`" qemu-img/usr/bin/ chroot qemu-img "/debootstrap/debootstrap --second-stage" chroot qemu-img "apt-get update"

-#7 Updated by pespin over 1 year ago
+#7 Updated by pespin almost 2 years ago

 - Status changed from In Progress to Feedback